x-ned-zone/advanced-compilers-projects/optimization of ir trees/README.md

 - The program output is in the same format and is written to standard output (screen).

 I devised my own algorithm convert(input and output) flat structure tree representation entails to list object.
+- Algorithm implemented and is easy to understand from the code on 'generete AST'.

+Further code improvement and developments were halted but can be done anytime later.